agence104/livekit-server-sdk-php/README.md

 ## Usage

 ### Environment Variables
 You may store credentials in environment variables.
-If api-key or api-secret is not passed in when creating a RoomServiceClient or AccessToken, the values in the following env vars will be used:
+If host, api-key or api-secret is not passed in when creating a RoomServiceClient or AccessToken, the values in the following env vars will be used:

+- LIVEKIT_HOST
 - LIVEKIT_API_KEY
 - LIVEKIT_API_SECRET